Skip to main content

 That model produces a different kind of book.
 Where a Papier Tales cover features a polished editorial illustration with the name set in, a Paper Lake cover features an illustration that looks recognisably like the actual kid.
 Where a Papier Tales story uses a fixed narrative with the child’s name slotted in, a Paper Lake story is shaped around a specific situation like starting school, a new sibling, or overcoming a fear.
 That’s the customisation gap in practical terms.

-That extra effort versus a Papier Tales template build is real.
-It adds a few minutes to the order and asks the buyer to think harder about the brief.
-What you get back is a book where the cover, the interior illustrations, and the narrative all point at one specific kid.
-For milestone gifts, it usually outweighs the time saved by a static template.
+The order takes about five minutes: upload a photo, pick an art style, and write a few lines describing the situation you want the story to explore (starting school, a new sibling, a favourite weekend ritual).
+The cover preview comes back the same day with revisions included before anything goes to print.
+The result is a book where the cover, illustrations, and narrative all point at one specific kid.
+For milestone gifts, that usually outweighs the time saved by a static template.
 For a design-led coffee-table gift, Papier Tales may be enough.

 Paper Lake interior spread with a fully custom story and photo-based watercolour illustrations